Population Health and Wellbeing

 About HASS Research

 The Humanities, Arts, and Social Sciences (HASS) at SUTD offers an integrated and interdisciplinary approach to tackling complex global challenges.
-By deepening our understanding of human behavior, societies, and cultures, our goal is to promote responsible innovation.
-Through a synergy of expert knowledge from diverse fields— such as psychology, sociology, economics, history, literature, and the arts —HASS contributes to the creation of solutions that are human-centered and impactful.
+By deepening our understanding of human behaviour, societies, and cultures, our goal is to promote responsible innovation.
+Through a synergy of expert knowledge from diverse fields—such as psychology, sociology, economics, history, literature, and the arts—HASS contributes to the creation of solutions that are human-centred and impactful.

 We have established four key synergistic focus areas that integrate our expertise across fields: